 Each walking tour only cost £15 and lasted around an hour and a half.

-These tours gave us a great overview of the area and we were able to explore more afterwards if we wanted to.
+These tours gave us a great overview of the area and we could explore more afterwards if we wanted to.
 We learnt a lot about the history of the places that we visited and it was great to visit places that I’d never considered before.

 That’s one of the great things about river cruising, you find all kinds of new places to visit.

-This usually worked well but when we were in Linz our group got split into two and I was in the second group who couldn’t get in through a door.
+This usually worked well but when we were in Linz our group got split into two -and I was in the second group who couldn’t get in through a shut door.

 Another massive pro of river cruising is that because you’re so close to land at all times you almost always have phone signal and I used 4G for most of my cruise.